-Program Purpose.
 The purpose of the program is to promote long-term economic development and assist in the construction of public works and development facilities needed to initiate and support the creation or retention of permanent jobs in the private sector in areas experiencing substantial economic distress.

-Financing Mechanism.
 EDA provides grants directly to approved applicants.
-Grants generally may not exceed 50% of project costs, although severely depressed areas may receive supplementary grants, bringing the total federal share up to 80% of costs.
-Projects located within designated Economic Development Districts may receive an additional 10% bonus grant for public works projects, and certain Indian tribes may receive 100% grants.
+Generally, EDA investment assistance may not exceed 50% of the project cost.
+Projects may receive an additional amount, not to exceed 30%, based on the relative needs of the region in which the project will be located, as determined by EDA.
+In the case of certain Indian Tribes, non-profit organizations that have exhausted their effective borrowing capacity, or a state or political subdivision of a state that has exhausted its effective taxing and borrowing capacity, grants totaling 100% may be awarded.
 On average, EDA grants fund 50% of project costs.
 Credit may be given toward the non-federal share for in-kind contributions, including contributions of space, equipment, and services.
 No minimum or maximum project amount is specified in law.